jbruws/acsim/README.md

     `cd qibe`

-2. Once you're in the correct directory, run the `setup.sh` script.
+2. Once you're in the `qibe` directory, run the `setup.sh` script.

     `./setup.sh`

+3. OPTIONAL: you can add password protection to Postgres.
+This will be especially useful if you're running Postgres on a machine with multiple users.
+Enter the shell:

+    `psql -U postgres`

+    and change the password for user `postgres`:

+    `postgres=# \password`

+    A prompt will appear.
+Enter the new password twice and `exit` from the shell.

-    Open the `config.json` file and change the `db_password` entry to include password to `postgres` user you set in 1.2.
+    Edit the `config.json` file from the `qibe`'s project directory to include the new password in the `db_password` field.

+    Finally, you need to edit the `/var/lib/postgres/data/pg_hba.conf` and replace `trust` (in the `METHOD` field) with `md5` in all lines where it's present.

+    Now your Postgres installation requires a password for interacting with databases.
+Qibe will use the password from the config for connection.

-3. Finally, run the program:
+5. Finally, run the program:

     `cargo run`

 Once the compilation finishes, application logs will start appearing in the console and in `qibe.log` file.
-Navigate to `127.0.0.1:8080` in your browser, and you should be greeted with QIBE's home page.
+Navigate to `127.0.0.1:8080` in your browser, and you should be greeted with Qibe's home page.
 By default, the server will be accessible with any IP (`0.0.0.0`), **as long as the port 8080 is open.**